SchemataCode/Schemata/README.md

 }
 ```

-This code block tells us that in Book List XML there can be an element `<book>`, which has an attribute `id`.
+This code block states that in Book List XML there can be an element `<book>`, which has an attribute `id`.
+(In this case it is a required attribute.)

 Now we want to say that this `<book>` element can be a subelement of the `<books>` element.
 In order to do this, we need to adjust the first code block we wrote, as below.